-- This approach yields three desiderata: - (28) Splitting desiderata - a.
+(44) Splitting desiderata

+- a.
 It correctly selects which vowel splits when splitting occurs. - b.
 It correctly predicts that only one underlying vowel is ever split in a given form. - c.
-It predicts that splitting will be minimal (since more splitting incurs more violations), subject to the needs of higher-ranked constraints. - The primary drivers of INTEGRITY violation are $AFX_i/C$ and CCC (29), modulated by alignment. - (29) CCC: Assign a violation for each three-consonant sequence in the output. - One Form where splitting occurs is the Form X imperfective active yastaktibu, where there are two instances of [a] in the output.
+It predicts that splitting will be minimal (since more splitting incurs more violations), subject to the needs of higher-ranked constraints. - The primary drivers of Integrity violation are \Afxi/ ${\rm C}$ and \CCC (45), modulated by alignment. - (45) \CCC: Assign a violation \ for each three-consonant sequence in the output. - $\star$ One Form where splitting occurs is the Form X imperfective active yastaktibu, where there are two instances of [a] in the output.

-5.1 Relative order via alignment
+6.1 Relative order via alignment

-• The order of consonantal morphemes is determined purely by alignment ranking (cf. Table 5), as in (30):
+• The order of consonantal morphemes is determined purely by alignment ranking (cf. Table 5), as in (46):

-(30) Ordering via alignment
+(46) Ordering via alignment